Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 That is why it pays to do some homework and one of the reasons MensUnderwearGuide.com exists.
 In general, here is how we evaluate prices:

-- $ = each pair costs less than $5.
-Underwear in this range is functional- not luxurious – and tends to attract mainstream companies such as Hanes and Fruit of the Loom (FTL), plus Amazon Essentials.
+Underwear in this range is functional- not luxurious – and tends to attract mainstream companies such as Hanes and Fruit of the Loom (FTL).
 Expect a limited selection of fabrics – primarily cotton – and simple patterns and colors.
 Don’t expect pairs to last long; to get the cost down, fabric and manufacturing processes are on the cheaper end.
-We’ll call this range the “underwear minimalists.”

 Quick tip: Don’t skimp.
 For briefs, while tempting to purchase a 5-pack for under $20, I find that $10-$15 per pair is generally the sweet spot between comfort, design, and not paying a fortune for pairs.
 A bonus tip is to buy some test pairs from higher-end companies at full price, and then once you know what you are looking for, you can wait for sales from those companies, such as during November and December.
 When the sales hit, buy, buy, buy!
 You’ll stock up with higher-end pairs at great prices.